-from the would-be-nice-if-someone-NOT-in-a-'former'-position-would-have-some-good dept
+from the because-highly-trained-detection-officers-work-for-$10/hr dept

 Like the rest of us, airport security screeners like to think they can read body language.
 TheTransportation Security Administration has spent some $1 billion training thousands of “behavior detection officers” to look for facial expressions and other nonverbal clues that would identify terrorists.$1 billion in taxpayer funds spent, and nothing's safer.
 The only "positive" seems to be that TSA's officials have improved their own morale.

 But critics say there’s no evidence that these efforts have stopped a single terrorist or accomplished much beyond inconveniencing tens of thousands of passengers a year.
 The T.S.A. seems to have fallen for a classic form of self-deception: the belief that you can read liars’ minds by watching their bodies.

 The T.S.A.’s administrator, John S. Pistole, defended its behavior-detection program last year by saying it identified “high-risk passengers at a significantly higher rate than random screening.”Pistole likely believes this to be true because the human brain is will betray its owner to make it happy.
 People generally tend to believe they're smarter than other people and that their skills are more finely honed -- whether or not the skills they claim have in fact been honed or are even possible.